 We believe in shared leadership, and constantly strive to build the capacities of our staff and students in this area.
 Leadership development is an integral part of our learning community.

 Being a positive role model, upholding the School’s values, positively influencing and enabling others, and initiating change are the driving forces for our student leaders.
-Prefects, for example, are responsible for coordinating the ‘Merry Month of May’ fundraising activities.

 There is a rich array of leadership opportunities for students throughout the School.
 Such roles enable students to gain valuable confidence and experience in learning about responsibility and organisation.

 Our teaching and professional staff are central to the learning and care we provide to all students and their families.
 These qualities are nurtured by dedicated professionals, who are deeply invested in students’ educational success.
-The broadness, rigour and effectiveness of our teaching program make a crucial difference to St Michael’s students, who learn to make informed decisions about their future career under expert guidance.
+The breadth, rigour and effectiveness of our teaching program make a crucial difference to St Michael’s students, who learn to make informed decisions about their future career under expert guidance.

 St Michael’s staff are dedicated to providing students with every opportunity to flourish.
 Our exceptional employees are more than just teachers.
 Many of them have worked professionally in their disciplines, and are now bringing their expertise to the classroom and co-curricular programs.
 Our teachers offer comprehensive support for students across all areas of learning.